 Piershale Financial Group

-Mike Piershale, ChFC, is president of Piershale Financial Group, a wealth management firm in Crystal Lake, Illinois.
+Mike Piershale, ChFC, is president of Piershale Financial Group, a wealth management firm in Barrington, Illinois.
 With more than 30 years of experience, Mike has extensive knowledge in key areas of financial planning and works with clients on retirement and estate planning, portfolio management and insurance needs.
 In addition, his widespread knowledge on tax planning allows him to highlight opportunities for maximizing tax reduction strategies.

 If you don't like paying taxes, health savings accounts could be a way to save for your health costs… and for retirement, too.